At a glance

 PowerPoint slides that can be used to present CDC's latest ASD data from the ADDM Network.

-Use CDC’s “Learn the Signs.
-Act Early.” tools to track and celebrate children’s developmental milest...
+Use CDC's "Learn the Signs.
+Act Early." tools and materials to track your child's development.